Many kinds of dolphins and porpoises are sociable animals and live in schools varying in size from a small family group to around 1,000 individuals.

 The hearing of all the whale family is astoundingly acute - and recent studies suggest that the larger species of whales can hear other whales of the same species calling over a distance of 300 miles or more!
 The dolphins certainly seem to communicate with each other and in the process of doing so use several ranges of sounds from whistles to rapid clicks.

 The dolphins are considered to be, next to Man, the most highly intelligent of all animals.
-Their relative body to brain size is similar to those of humans and their ability to reason, learn and communicate has amazed scientists who have worked with these attractive and very interesting animals.
+Their relative body to brain size is similar to those of humans and their ability to reason, learn and communicate has amazed scientists who have worked with these interesting animals.
 Sadly, several hundred thousand dolphins of various kinds die each year by accident as they become entangled in fishing nets and drown.